Ali Azaizeh

-Ali Ahmad Ali Azaizeh (علي العزايزة; born 13 April 2004) is a Jordanian professional footballer who plays as a winger for Kuwait Premier League side Kazma and the Jordan national football team.
+Ali Ahmad Ali Azaizeh (علي العزايزة; born 13 April 2004) is a Jordanian professional footballer who plays as a winger for MC Alger, on loan from Kuwait Premier League club Kazma.
+Born in Germany, he plays for the Jordan national team.

 Club career

 Early career

 Born in Germany, Azaizeh fell in love with football while living there at a young age.
 His parents moved to Germany in the early 1990s to pursue their international studies.
 When he returned to Jordan, he quickly joined Prince Ali's youth centers, revealing his talent in the process.
 He represented Al-Ramtha's under-14 category, and rose through the club's ranks.

 Al-Ramtha

-He made his senior debut during the 2021 Jordanian Pro League season against Al-Faisaly, being a part of the club's league-winning season.
+Azaizeh was an unused substitute at the age of sixteen as Al-Ramtha finished as runners-up in the 2020 Jordan Shield Cup, and he made his senior debut during the 2020 Jordanian Pro League season during the 1–0 victory against Sahab on 9 August 2020, and he also played against Al-Faisaly on 31 October 2020.
+He was a part of the club's league-winning season in 2021.
+He then won the Jordan Super Cup in 2022.

-Al-Khaldiya
+Al-Khaldiya (loan)

-On 16 January 2025, Al-Azaizeh signed with Bahraini Premier League club Al-Khaldiya.
-On 29 January, Al-Khaldiya were crowned the first-ever champions of the Khalid Bin Hamad Cup, with Al-Azaizeh scoring the winning goal and receiving the best player of the match.
+On 16 January 2025, Azaizeh signed with Bahraini Premier League club Al-Khaldiya on loan.
+On 29 January, Al-Khaldiya were crowned the first-ever champions of the Khalid Bin Hamad Cup, with Azaizeh scoring the winning goal and receiving the best player of the match.
+He did not however score a single league goal for the club.